Holic75/Baldurs-gate-dnd-3.5/README.md

 CLASS FEATURES:
 – May not wear armor heavier than studded leather.
 – May not equip shields larger than bucklers.
 – May only use the following weapons: long sword, short sword, katana, scimitar, dagger, club, quarterstaff, crossbow, shortbow, dart, sling.
+– Immune to sneak attack.
 – Has Evasion passive ability.
 ```
 EVASION: this passive ability allows the target of an area attack to leap or twist out of the way.
 If subjected to an attack that allows a Savingthrow vs. Breath Weapon or vs. Wand for half damage, a character with evasion takes no damage on a successful save.